BMMRO-tech/BMMRO/architectural-decision-records/2020-07-14_deployment_strategy.md

 - Application is built every time we deploy to a new environment (as opposed to build an artifact once and promote it to the different environments).
 - If the tags that trigger deployments ("uat-pending-XX" and "prod-pending-xx") are added to a branch, that would trigger a deployment too.

-Despite the issues mentioned above, we've decided to use this approach due to time contraints but have created a new Github issue to investigate how to use artifacts.
+Despite the issues mentioned above, we've decided to use this approach due to time constraints but have created a new Github issue to investigate how to use artifacts.

 ## Links